Browser Text Playground

 A new user can connect in the browser, publish structured or plain-text payloads, and watch live events move instantly across tabs.

-View demo details →A browser-native p5 sketch proves visual pub/sub without leaving the web app.
+▶ Run demo →A browser-native p5 sketch proves visual pub/sub without leaving the web app.

 The same demo channel can drive a visual p5 surface in-browser, not just a text console, which makes the platform feel much closer to artist and installation workflows.

-View demo details →Shows the same channel and payload contract working from a Node script into the browser.
+▶ Run demo →Shows the same channel and payload contract working from a Node script into the browser.

 A scriptable backend or utility runtime can publish the same canonical payloads that the browser demo receives without translation.